arthurguedes375/FFT-Microphone-analyzer/README.md

 </div>

 The third graph is a sum of the two graphs above it.
-The only problem is that given a function f(x) it's not obvious what are the many sin and cosines that compose that function.
+The only problem is that given a function f(x) it's not obvious what the many sin and cosines that compose that function are.

 That is why the Fourier Transform was made.
 But notice that I said Fourier Transform instead of Discrete Fourier Transform.
 That difference is because when we are talking about Fourier Transforms, we use it when we want to find the sum of sines and cosines of a function like $f(x) = log(x)$